rkauf/world-football/doc/matches.md

 ## Analysis Ideas
-- Predicting promotion and relegation
+- Predicting promotion and relegation [ ]
-- Classifying which games were played in neutral venues
+- Classifying which games were played in neutral venues [ ]
+- Lucky and unlcuck (expected record from goal diff vs actual record) [ ]
-- Overperformers and underperformers
+- Overperformers and underperformers [x]
-- Predicting winners
+- Predicting winners [ ]
-- How does time between previous game affect team performance?
+- How does time between previous game affect team performance? [ ]